-The dnssec-dsfromkey command outputs DS (Delegation Signer) resource records (RRs) and other similarly-constructed RRs: with the -1 option it outputs DLV (DNSSEC Lookaside Validation) RRs; or with the -C it outputs CDS (Child DS) RRs.
+The dnssec-dsfromkey command outputs DS (Delegation Signer) resource records (RRs), or CDS (Child DS) RRs with the $-\mathbb{C}$ option.

 The input keys can be specified in a number of ways:

 By default, dnssec-dsfromkey reads a key file named like Knnnn.+aaa+iiiii.key, as generated by dnssec-keygen.